isomerpages/govtech-dsa/_categories/Government Awards.md

   <div class="col is-2"><img src="/images/icn_functionality.svg"></div>
   <div class="col is-10">
     <h4>Best Functionality*</h4>
     <p>This award recognises government agencies achieving the best combination of WOGAA Inspect scores in Page Load Time, SEO, and Accessibility for their Informational Services, showcasing synergy in performance metrics.
 Each component is equally weighted and assessed on the day following the qualification period.
 Agencies are ranked against others in the same agency classification*, with each component contributing to a ranking score.
-The total score is determined by the addition of these ranking scores, with lower scores indicating better performance.</p>
+The total score is determined by adding these ranking scores, with lower scores indicating better performance.</p>
   </div>
   <div class="col is-2"><img src="/images/icn_improvement.svg"></div>
   <div class="col is-10">